-- > Upon receipt, immediately remove all shrink wrap and confirm materials are the correct color, style and quantity for each dye lot with consecutive roll numbers for sheet goods.
+- Upon receipt, immediately remove all shrink wrap from pallet(s) and confirm materials are the correct color, style and quantity for each dye lot with consecutive roll numbers for sheet goods.
 Carefully check all materials for shipping damage.
 Note any damage on bill of lading when signing for delivery.
-Visible damage not reported on bill of lading to trucking company is your responsibility. - Report discrepancies immediately to Shannon Specialty Floors Customer Service at (414) 771-9166 - Store all flooring products and accessories in a dry interior area maintained between 55°F and 85°F (13°C and 29°C).
-Using outside temporary storage and other uncontrolled storage locations may result in unintended installation issues including bond failure, gapping or buckling and is not covered under the product warranty. - > Handle materials with care to prevent unintended damage. - > SHEET FLOORING Once received, unstrap all rolls from pallet and store upright with capped end down.
-This helps prevent distortion, and compression. - > TILE & PLANK FLOORING Keep all tile and plank flooring stored on pallet with cartons squarely stacked one on top of another.
-Do not stack more than 15 cartons high and do not double stack pallets.
+Visible damage not reported on bill of lading to trucking company is your responsibility. - Immediately report discrepancies to HMTX Commercial/Teknoflor Customer Service at (800) 522-9166. - Store all flooring products and accessories in a dry interior area maintained between 55°F and 85°F (13°C and 29°C).
+Using outside temporary storage and other uncontrolled storage locations may result in unintended installation issues including bond failure, gapping or buckling and is not covered under the Teknoflor[®] Naturescapes HPDTM Warranty. - ▶ Handle materials with care to prevent unintended damage. - SHEET FLOORING Once received, unstrap all rolls from pallet and store upright with capped end down.
+This helps prevent distortion and compression.